Jimmy Buffett Facts, A Parrot Head Resource

 Lets face it, when we think of Jimmy Buffett, well we are usually partying.
 There may be a Margarita or two mixed in, so the stories will start to tell may get a tad tall.
 Therefore, I want this to be the biggest and best list of Jimmy Buffett Facts on the internet.
 If you think you can contribute to the list, please Contact Island Jay!
 You will be given full credit in the resource section.
 Here is a list of Jimmy Buffett Facts I have so far.
-I know there is a LOT more facts out there.
+I know there is a LOT more facts out there, so please contact us or comment below.

 - J.B. was born on Christmas Day, 1946 in Pascagoula, MS.